air-walk/udacity-intro-to-relational-databases/README.md

 # Udacity - Intro to Relational Databases
-This repo contains exercise solutions for *Intro to Relational Databases* course from Udacity.
-It also contains the **Logs Analysis** project for FSND inside the `project/` directory.
+This repo contains solved exercises for Udacity's [Intro to Relational Databases](https://www.udacity.com/course/intro-to-relational-databases--ud197) course.
+It also contains the **Logs Analysis** project for Full Stack Nanodegree inside the `project/` directory.
 Here are the instructions to get the project up and running on your machine.

 ## System requirements:
 * Python2.7